- This event has passed.

 Start Location: Fairmount Historical Museum, 203 E. Washington St., Fairmount, IN 46298

-He was posthumously nominated for two Best Actor Oscars for his movie roles in “East of Eden” and “Giant”.
-Dean attended the famous Lee Strasberg Actors Studio in New York City and was friends with contemporaries there Marilyn Monroe, Carroll Baker, Martin Landau, Marlon Brando and Paul Newman before venturing out to Hollywood to make movies.
+Still the only actor to be posthumously nominated for two Best Actor Oscars for his movie roles in “East of Eden” and “Giant”.
+Dean attended the famous Lee Strasberg Actors Studio in New York City and was friends with contemporaries there of Marilyn Monroe, Carroll Baker, Martin Landau, Marlon Brando and Paul Newman before venturing out to Hollywood to make movies.
 He dated famous movie stars such as Pier Angeli and Ursula Andress and was best friends with Natalie Wood and Elizabeth Taylor.
 Dean became very interested in photography and movie making and several of his contemporaries said he would have become a great film director later in his career.
+Many of his contemporaries said he was the best actor they had ever worked with, including Dennis Hopper.
 He would have been 88 years old today, if he were still alive.

 The circumstances of his tragic death and promising life cut short in his prime have created a cult following from fans from all over the world, especially in Japan and Germany.

-We will start our James Dean Historical Tour at the Fairmount Historical Museum located at 203 E. Washington St. at 2 PM on Saturday, August 17.
-The museum is free and contains a very comprehensive exhibit on Dean, including a couple of his early motorcycles, clothes, movie memorabilia, posters, photos, etc. They also have another nice exhibit of Fairmount’s other famous son, Jim Davis, creator of the Garfield comic strip with many important artifacts of his life and art.
+We will start our James Dean Historical Tour at the Fairmount Historical Museum located at 203 E. Washington St. at 1 PM on Saturday, August 17.
+The museum is free and contains a very comprehensive exhibit on Dean, including a couple of his restored early motorcycles, clothes, movie memorabilia, posters, photos, etc. They also have another nice exhibit of Fairmount’s other famous son, Jim Davis, creator of the Garfield comic strip with many important artifacts of his life and art.
+Davis, like Dean, grew up on a farm outside Fairmount and also graduated from Fairmount High School.
 Souvenirs may be purchased of both and museum donations are accepted.
-There is also another free James Dean Gallery at 425 N. Main St., which attendees may also want to visit.
+There is also the free James Dean Gallery at 425 N. Main St., which we will also visit.
+There they show a 20 minute video of Dean’s early black & white TV commercials, TV and Broadway dramas and the color trailers from his three motion pictures.
+You will recognize many famous actors in their early roles acting alongside Dean.

-After the museums, we will caravan north out of town to a drive-by of the Winslow family farm where Dean grew up and is still owned by his cousin that he grew up with.
-We end our historical tour at his gravesite in Park Cemetery, also north of town.
+After the museums, we will caravan north out of town to a drive-by of the Winslow family farm where Dean grew up and is still owned by his younger cousin Marcus Winslow that he grew up with.
+We end our historical tour at his gravesite in Park Cemetery, on the way back to town.

 Grains & Grill Dinner 4 PM